harvard-huit/salesforce-person-updates/README.md

 Authentication is blissfully abstracted by the simple-salesforce library.
 It can use either an access token OR a client_key/secret to authenticate a use.

 If we were using the API, we would need to make a call to the token api and get a short lived token an pass that along with each call.
 The library keeps track of that internally.

+TODO: Credentials are needed in the environment, so they are passed through at the scheduling step.

 ### Bulk API